Back to Blog

 Smart code completion:

 DataGrip understands your schema deeply.
 Autocomplete suggests tables, columns, and even joins based on foreign key relationships.
 It catches errors before you run queries and suggests optimizations.
-The intelligence rivals what you'd expect from a full IDE.
+The intelligence rivals what you would expect from a full IDE.

 Refactoring support: